camielza/msgraph/README.md

-Basic cli application in golang making alls to Microsoft's msgraph API.
+Basic cli application in golang making calls to Microsoft's msgraph API.

 Can list the following resource